‘Nigeria not number one in Africa’ – Rohr on why Afcon is difficult to win | Goal.com

 The German succeeded Nigeria legend Sunday Oliseh at the helm of the Super Eagles in 2016.

-He helped the country qualify for the 2018 Fifa World Cup in Russia but they failed to progress past the group stage after defeats to Croatia and Argentina in their first and last games.
+He helped the country qualify for the 2018 Fifa World Cup in Russia but they failed to progress past the group stage after defeats to Croatia and Argentina.